Two Pints of Lager and a Packet of Crisps: Production

-BBC Two announced the first series as one of the highlights of their Autumn 2000 schedule, although the premiere was eventually held back to 2001.
+BBC Two announced the first series as one of the highlights of their autumn 2000 schedule, although the premiere was eventually held back to 2001.
 The first six series with the original cast including Ralf Little ran until 2006, with Jonny killed off-screen during the first episode of the seventh series.

 An eighth series was confirmed by Mellor in an interview in the Metro on 21 April 2008, in which he said that they would be filming the series from November 2008 to January 2009.
 In January 2009, the BBC announced recording dates for the next series at BBC Television Centre from 1 February to 3 April.
 Natalie Casey, Kathryn Drysdale, Luke Gell, Will Mellor and Sheridan Smith all returned and the new character of Wesley was played by Thomas Nelstrop.

 The outcome of the final episode of series 8 was decided by the public, who were asked to vote on whether Gaz should be with Donna or Janet.
 Following the finale of series 8, which was broadcast on 10 May 2009, the audience chose Donna with 76.9% of the vote.
 The final episode concluded with Donna at Gaz's bedside.

-Two special episodes of Two Pints of Lager and a Packet of Crisps were filmed in 2009.
-The first was set a few minutes after the ending of the previous episode, its cast being limited to Janet, Wesley and Tim, and was recorded on 13 August 2009 at BBC TV Centre.
+Two special episodes were filmed in 2009.
+The first was set a few minutes after the ending of the previous episode, its cast being limited to Janet, Wesley and Tim, and was recorded on 13 August 2009 at BBC Television Centre.
 It was a musical extravaganza set entirely inside the Archer and was broadcast on 15 December 2009.
 The second, "Sliding Gaz", was recorded on 18 August 2009 and shown on 22 December 2009.
 The cast consists of Donna and Gaz only and shows Donna in a "sliding doors" technique, imagining Gaz being healthy and also paralysed.

 In April 2010, it was revealed that the show was to return, albeit 'refreshed' by the BBC, after the departure of the creator of the show, Susan Nickson.
-Original cast members Sheridan Smith and Kathryn Drysdale were written out of the series after deciding not to return for series 9, and their departures were mentioned in the first episode of series 9.
-On 25 July 2011 the BBC decided that the show would not return for a tenth series.
+Original cast members Smith and Drysdale were written out of the series after deciding not to return for series 9, and their departures were mentioned in the first episode of series 9.
+On 25 July 2011, the BBC announced that the show would not return for a tenth series.